Legends of Myrtles Plantation

-This article is about the legends surrounding Myrtles Plantation in Louisiana.

-Legends and ghost stories

-Touted as "One of America's Most Haunted Homes", the plantation is supposedly home to at least 12 ghosts.
+Myrtles Plantation is a historic home and former antebellum plantation in St. Francisville, Louisiana, United States, built in 1796.
 It is often reported that 10 murders occurred in the house, but historical records only indicate the murder of William Winter.
 In 2001, Unsolved Mysteries filmed a segment about the alleged hauntings at the plantation.
-According to host Robert Stack, the production crew experienced technical difficulties during the production of the segment.
 The Myrtles was also featured on a 2005 episode of Ghost Hunters.

 The legend of Chloe

 Possibly the most well known of the Myrtles' supposed ghosts, Chloe (or Cloe) was reportedly a slave owned by Clark and Sara Woodruff.
-According to one story, Clark Woodruff had pressured or forced Chloe into being his mistress.
-Other versions of the legend have Chloe listening in at keyholes to learn news of Clark Woodruff's business dealings or for other purposes.
+Versions of the legend have Chloe listening in at keyholes to learn news of Clark Woodruff's business dealings or for other purposes.
 After being caught, either by Clark or Sara Woodruff, one of her ears was cut off, and she wore a green turban to hide it.